 At the moment one of the biggest challenges to giving apartment tours is that people aren’t coming to your physical property.
 It might be the social distancing to stop the spread of the COVID-19 virus right now, but sometimes it can be a scheduling conflict or an out-of-state potential resident that will require the need to do an impromptu home tour.

 One of the best and most authentic tools to pull this off is most likely in the palm of your hand right now; your smartphone.
 You have the option of shooting a Facebook live video, a real-time FaceTime chat or just filming your apartment and having a video that you can send off anytime.
-If you want to do a more produced version (branding, music, text…) or want to take the tour you filmed and use it for ads, please reach out to us at GTMA and we would love to help you create great original content with your apartment video tour.
+If you want to do a more produced version (branding, music, text…) or want to take the tour you filmed and use it for ads, please reach out to us at GTMA and we would love to help you create great original content with your apartment video tours.

 No matter what type of phone you have, here are some tips to get the best quality video possible.